A Surface-confined Spiral State With the Double Period in the Cubic Chiral Helimagnet Cu$_2$OSeO$_3$: Discussion

 Finally, the phase diagram for SSS is presented in Fig. \ref{fig4}.
-The narrow phase region indicates a balance of interactions: restricted magnetic field range, specific angles of the required magnetic field application, and lower temperatures required to stabilize this phase, compared to helical or conical phases.
-Interestingly, the new phase emerges in the same temperature range where exotic tilted conical and disordered skyrmion phases are stable \cite{crisanti2023tilted}.
+The narrow phase region indicates a balance of interactions: restricted magnetic field range, specific angles of the required magnetic field application, and lower temperatures required to stabilise this phase, compared to helical or conical phases.
+Interestingly, the new phase emerges in the same temperature range where exotic tilted conical and disordered skyrmion phases are stable \cite{crisanti2023tilted}, suggesting that the surface-modified anisotropies responsible for SSS formation may be intimately connected to the bulk magnetocrystalline anisotropy that governs the low-temperature phase diagram of \ce{Cu2OSeO3}.
 The emergence of the new surface state challenges existing theories of cubic chiral magnets and calls for further theoretical and experimental efforts to understand the complex landscape of magnetic interactions in \coso.
+Our results further warrant careful inspection of similar surface-confined spiral states in other chiral skyrmion hosts, such as Co-Zn-Mn alloys, which host potential for possible room-temperature applications.